-Physical Address: Student Union, Room123 Harrisburg, PA 17101
+Physical Address: 255 Market Street, Room 204 Harrisburg PA 17101

-Mailing Address: 326 Market Street Harrisburg, PA 17101 (717) 901-5100 x1761 jnoel@harrisburgu.edu
+Mailing Address: 326 Market Street Harrisburg, PA 17101 (717) 901-5112 egarcia@harrisburgu.edu

 Upon receipt of a report, a Title IX staff member will contact the complainant to provide information about policies, resources, support measures, and reporting options.
 The information provided by the Title IX staff member will generally include information about medical and confidential counseling and support resources; options for pursuing a complaint and/or reporting the incident to law enforcement; how to request a protective order or support measures; how to request and accommodations; how to preserve evidence; where to access more information; and an invitation to meet with or speak to a Title IX staff member.